Configuration

 - key omitted → every command is restored (default).

-- list given → only those programs are replayed; any other pane is left at the shell.
+- list given → only commands matching a pattern are replayed; any other pane is left at the shell.

 - empty list